Accessibility Statement

 What we’re doing to improve accessibility

 To improve the accessibility of the Trust’s website, we need to rebuild it using up to date software which will make it fully compliant with the new accessibility standards.
 Work has begun and we will update our patients and the public on progress.
+We aim to update all page links that are broken and remove or replace them so that users can navigate across the site with ease.
+Work has already begun on this.

 Preparation of this accessibility statement

-We chose a sample of pages to test which included: the home page, parent and child pages with links to external websites, pages with links to other pages on the same website, pages with documents that can be downloaded e.g. pdfs, pages with forms and pages which had images on them.
+This website was last tested on 20 November 2023.
+The test was carried out internally by the Countess of Chester Hospital NHS Foundation Trust.
+A sample of pages was chosen to test which included: the home page, parent and child pages with links to external websites, pages with links to other pages on the same website, pages with documents that can be downloaded e.g. pdfs, pages with forms and pages which had images on them.